hypo69/hypo/readme.md

 ### Software Used in the Project (No Installation Required, Located in the `bin` Folder)

-- `ffmpeg.exe` - Multimedia processing tool.
+- **`ffmpeg.exe`** - Multimedia processing tool for handling video, audio, and other multimedia files and streams.
-- `doxygen.exe` - Documentation generator from source code.
+- **`doxygen.exe`** - Documentation generator that extracts documentation from annotated source code, useful for creating reference manuals and documentation pages.
-- `chrome drivers` - Drivers for Google Chrome (for automation testing).
+- **`chrome drivers`** - Drivers for Google Chrome, used for automating testing tasks and browser interactions in Chrome.
-- `chrome for developers` - Developer version of the Google Chrome browser.
+- **`chrome for developers`** - Developer version of the Google Chrome browser, designed for testing and debugging web applications.
-- `geckodriver` - Driver for Mozilla Firefox (for automation testing).
+- **`geckodriver`** - Driver for Mozilla Firefox, facilitating automation testing and interaction with the Firefox browser.
-- `edge drivers` - Drivers for Microsoft Edge (for automation testing).
+- **`edge drivers`** - Drivers for Microsoft Edge, enabling automation testing for applications running in the Edge browser.
+- **`gtk`** - Toolkit for creating graphical user interfaces, used to develop applications with a rich user interface.

 ### Python Version